solus-project/evopop-gtk-theme/README.md

 ### Installing EvoPop

-Alternatively you may install EvoPop with the provided installation script:
+Alternatively you may install EvoPop with the provided installation scripts:

     ./install-gtk-theme.sh
+    ./install-gtk-azure-theme.sh

 ### Geary Fix